codefresh-io/cap-docs.codefresh.io/_docs/deployment/app-dashboard.md

 #### Current State List view
-Here is an example of the Current State in List view mode.
+Here is an example of the Current State in List view.

 {% include
 image.html